ncatlab/nlab-content/pages/2727.md

 * [[William Lawvere]] interviewed by Felice Cardone, _The role of Cartesian closed categories in foundations_, March 2000 ([pdf](http://conceptualmathematics.files.wordpress.com/2013/02/cartesian-closed-categories.pdf))

 But the story started earlier with what has been called the [[Brouwer-Heyting-Kolmogorov interpretation]] of [[intuitionistic logic]], highlighted for instance in ([Troelstra 91](#Troelstra91)), which identifies a proposition with the collection of its proofs.
-This view goes back to an observation of Kolmogorov that the formalisation of Brouwer's ideas by Heyting in 1930 can be semantically interpreted as a calculus of 'Aufgaben' - exercises (and solutions), reported in
+This view goes back to an observation of Kolmogorov that the formalisation of Brouwer's ideas by Heyting in 1930 can be semantically interpreted as a calculus of 'Aufgaben' - problems (and solutions), reported in

 * A. Kolmogoroff, _Zur Deutung der intuitionistischen Logik_ , Math.
-Z. **35** 1932 pp.58-65. ([gdz](http://gdz.sub.uni-goettingen.de/dms/load/img/?PPN=GDZPPN002373467))
+Z. **35** (1932) pp.58-65. ([gdz](http://gdz.sub.uni-goettingen.de/dms/load/img/?PPN=GDZPPN002373467))

 A historical account is in the section on types in